 - Fuel and lodging receipts

 - Evidence of prior violations by the trucker or trucking company

-It is important that you take legal action as soon as possible after your collision.
-The at-fault party may try to destroy evidence by erasing black box data, repairing the vehicle quickly or falsifying logbooks to conceal non-compliance.
+You should take legal action as soon as possible after your collision.
+The at-fault party may try to destroy evidence by erasing black box data, repairing the vehicle quickly, or falsifying logbooks to conceal non-compliance.

-A New Orleans truck accident attorney from Morris Bart, LLC will help you gather evidence and fight for the highest possible settlement.
+A New Orleans truck accident attorney from the Morris Bart law office will help you gather evidence and fight for a fair settlement.
 If your case goes to trial, our attorneys have the litigation experience to represent your interests in court.
-Call 800-537-8185 today to arrange a free initial consultation.

-If you were injured by a drunk, distracted or negligent driver in Louisiana, you may be entitled to compensation for:
+If a drunk, distracted, or negligent driver injured you in Louisiana, you may be entitled to compensation for:

 - Property damage

 - Income you lost while recovering from your injuries

 If your crash happened because the truck driver was intoxicated, you also may be entitled to exemplary damages, also known as punitive damages.
 However, this is rare.